Percussion massage vs. sham: which gives faster neck pain relief?

 Summary

-This study looked at whether a single session of percussion massage can quickly improve neck movement and reduce pain sensitivity in people with nonspecific neck pain.
-Thirty adults with moderate neck pain were randomly assigned to receive either real percussion massage or a sham (fake) treatment.
-The main goal was to see if the massage led to immediate improvements in how far they could move their neck and how much pressure caused pain.
+This study looked at whether a single session of percussion massage can quickly improve neck movement and reduce pain in people with nonspecific neck pain.
+Thirty adults with moderate neck pain were randomly assigned to get either the real massage or a sham (fake) treatment.
+Researchers measured how far they could move their neck and how much pressure caused pain, right after the treatment.

 Get updates